 eval the string provided (probably not a good idea) or you can write a simple parser to do the arithmetic operation for you.
 This kind of protection will protect from really dumb bots but is really easy to bypass for anyone who can do a bit of scripting.

 Authorization issues are very common in web applications.
 This section puts together some common examples of vulnerability.
-Modern web development frameworks often protect from all kind of injections but cannot take care automatically of thie kinds of issues automatically, since they cannot understand the business logic behind them.
+Modern web development frameworks often protect from all kind of injections but cannot take care automatically of this kind of issues automatically, since they cannot understand the business logic behind them.
 Authorization issues cannot really be tested by automatic web scanners for the same reason; that's why it's often a good source of vulnerabilities and it's important to know how to test them.
 The following section "Mass Assignment" is also a problem of authorization but I prefer to separate the exercises in two sections for clarity.

 In this example, you can log in with the following user: